sloansparger/bear/README.md

   -p, --pin      pin the note to the top of the list -t, --tag=tag  tag for note, if tags are specified in the Bear's web content prefences this parameter is ignored -z, --wait     if false, command returns immediately without waiting for note return value

+DESCRIPTION
+  Returns unique note identifier of new note.
 ```

 _See code: [src/commands/grab-url.ts](https://github.com/sloansparger/bear/blob/v0.0.0/src/commands/grab-url.ts)_